lnaumov/OceanCalculatorReleases/README.md

 # How to run apps:
 ## Windows app:
-Just download it and run as a usual windows executable file.
+Just download it and run it as a usual Windows executable file.
 ## Linux app:
-Program for linux can be executed from the linux terminal.
-Open terminal, go to the folder stored calculator file and type *./OceanCalc_v1.0.0*.
+Program for Linux can be executed from the Linux terminal.
+Open the terminal, go to the folder stored calculator file, and type *./OceanCalc_v1.0.0*.
 ## MacOS app:
-Mac application shows like a folder here.
-So you need to download a folder called OceanCalc_v1.0.0.app and execute it on your Mac like a normal MacOS application.
-On old Macs execution may take 15-30 seconds.
+Mac application is displayed like a folder here.
+So you need to download the folder called OceanCalc_v1.0.0.app and execute it on your Mac like a normal MacOS application.
+On old Macs, execution may take 15-30 seconds.

 ### Required dependencies:
-Because OceanCalc is a web-based application working with the Google Chrome browser, make shure you have a Google Chrome browser installed on your PC.
-Otherwise OceanCalc won't run on your PC.
+Because OceanCalc is a web-based application working with the Google Chrome browser, make sure you a the Google Chrome browser installed on your PC.
+Otherwise, OceanCalc won't run.

 I hope OceanCalc will give you a positive experience.
-If you have any questions and/or suggestions, please, write me on the mail: lev_naumov@icloud.com
+If you have any questions and/or suggestions, please, write me an email: lev_naumov@icloud.com